 In His Service,

-Please keep them in your prayers
+Please keep the youth and their leader in your prayers.

 Thank you for your continued support!